eor/ML-RT2/src/README.md

 ## List of modules in this directory

 ### common
-Contains:
- * Functions used across the different modules
+ * functions used across the different modules

 ### crt
-Contains:
- * The machinery to run radiative transfer simulations with the fully trained ODE solver
+ * contains the machinery to run radiative transfer simulations with the fully trained ODE solver
+ * visualisation of results

 ### ode
-Contains:
+ * Everything pertaining to the system of ordinary differential equations (ODE), i.e.
+ * training
- * Everything pertaining to the ODE system, its training, and functions to evaluate the training success
+ * functions to evaluate and visualise the training success

 ### pretraining
-Contains:
- * Everything related to the pre-training
+ * everything related to the pre-training of the network that will find a latent representation of the flux vector
+ * training
+ * functions to evaluate and visualise the training success

 ### sandbox
 To be deleted at some point.
-Currently contains:
+It currently contains:
- * Testing / experiments scripts and old code
+ * testing / experiments scripts and old code